KlaraSvobodova/English-for-designers/02-first-impression/projects.md

 ### LAW OFFICE
 * Project is about a law company.
-* I created visual identity.
+* I created this visual identity in 2022.
 * It was a good experience in this sector.
 * For this project, it was necessary to look at it from a perspective other than just the creative one but also consider other aspects.
 * It was more contemplative.